kiarsy/Data-Structure-and-Algorithm-book/README.md

 Create `pointers or values` that correspond to an `index or position` and move `towards the beginning`, `end` or `middle` based on a `certain condition`.
 You can use it on some sort of linear structure, like an array, string or a linked list, to search for a pair of values, or searching for something that meets a condition.
 You use two reference points in the linear structure, and you work toward the middle.

-**Example problem**: Write a function called sumZero which accepts a sorted array of integers.
+**Example:** Write a function called sumZero which accepts a sorted array of integers.
 The function should find the first pair, where the sum is 0.
 Return an array that includes both values that sum to zero or undefined if a pair does not exist.
 This will only work with a sorted array.
 You move one pointer at a time, one side at a time.
 You move one pointer and test, then if the test is returns false, you move the other pointer and test.

 O(n)
 ```javascript